How can I help you?

 import 'zone.js';

-The Syncfusion Grid allows customization of the edit template for foreign key columns when using remote data.
+The Syncfusion® Grid allows customization of the edit template for foreign key columns when using remote data.
 By default, a DropDownList component is used for editing foreign key columns.
-However, you can render a different component by configuring the column.edit property.
+However, a different component can be rendered by configuring the column.edit property.

-This example demonstrates how to use an edit template in a foreign key column with remote data.
-In this case, an AutoComplete component is rendered as the edit template for the EmployeeID foreign key column.
-The dataSource property of the AutoComplete component is set to the employees data, and the field property is configured to display the FirstName field as the value.
-Follow the steps below to achieve this:
+The following example demonstrates a complete implementation with Angular and ASP.NET Core.
+An AutoComplete component is rendered as the edit template for the “EmployeeID” foreign key column.
+The dataSource property of the AutoComplete component is set to the employees data from the remote API, and the field property is configured to display the “FirstName” field as the value.

 Step 1: Open Visual Studio and create an Angular and ASP.NET Core project named EditTemplate.
-To create an Angular and ASP.NET Core application, follow the documentation link for detailed steps.
+Refer to the documentation link for detailed steps.

 <ejs-grid #grid [dataSource]='data' [height]='260' [editSettings]='editSettings' [toolbar]='toolbar' allowPaging="true">